TreasureProject/treasure-docs/partnerships/partnership-integrations/smolverse/smol-brains-faq.md

 ## What can I do with Smol Brains?

 You can stake your Smol Brains to earn 10 IQ points per day.
+To stake your Smol Brain, you'll need Smol Brains Land which you can purchase on the secondary market at [treasure.lol](https://marketplace.treasure.lol/collection/0xd666d1cc3102cd03e07794a61e5f4333b4239f53)

-The smart contract collects on a continuous basis the average IQ of all Smol Brains that are staked.
-For every 10 point increase in the average Smol Brain IQ, Smol Brains of at least that IQ level can unlock a special technological advance.
+The smart contract collects the average IQ of all **staked** Smol Brains on a continuous basis.
+For every 10 point increase in the average Smol Brain IQ, a new technological development will appear on your Smol Brain Land as long as you have a Smol Brain staked with the equivalent or higher of the average IQ.

+For example, if the average Smol Brain IQ is 200 and your staked Smol Brain has an IQ of 205 you'll have all available technological developments on your land.
+You only need one Smol Brain above the average IQ to unlock the technological developments.

 At 50 points, your Smol Brain's head expands one size large to a maximum of six possible sizes representing 300 IQ.